Old records shed new light on the outbreak of smallpox in the 1700s | ExBulletin

 For archivist Bodner, it is a testament to the insight contained in the church records.

 “They are fascinating,” he said.
-“They are essentially town records — they tell not only the story of the church’s daily treasurer, but also the story of what people were doing and what was happening at the time.”
+“They are essentially town records.
+They tell not only the daily accounting stories of the church, but also the stories of what people were doing and what was happening at the time.”

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online